Skyblueballykid/Simple-Authentication-System/README.md

 ### Simple-Authentication-System

-This is a simple authentication system written in Java.
+This is a toy authentication system written in Java that I did for a class.